top of page

 This is the herioc story of Lilly Ann Granderson who started a night school in the basement of her master's home in Natchez.
 Granderson's school laid the foundation for what would eventually become Jackson State University.

-Ron Davis seminal work on the history of Black people in the Natchez region.
+Ron Davis' seminal work on the history of Black people in the Natchez region.

-The story of an enslaved man with magical powers, this book inspired our slogan: "Look any where in Natchez and you'll see the genius of the slaves that built it."
+The story of an enslaved man with magical powers, this book inspired our slogan: "Look anywhere in Natchez and you'll see the genius of the slaves that built it."

-Written by Washington's long time adminstrator and strategist Emmett Scott and Lyman Beecher Stowe, father of Harriet Beecher Stowe, this book documents the life of Booker Washington and includes details of his visits Natchez in the early 1900s.
+Written by Washington's long time adminstrator and strategist Emmett Scott and Lyman Beecher Stowe, father of Harriet Beecher Stowe, this book documents the life of Booker Washington and includes details of his visits to Natchez in the early 1900s.

 Learn about the unique lives of two important Americans and how their work together helped to advance the ideals of liberty and justice for all.